Walks in Lunigiana with angellightphoto

 For the purposes of the walks on this website, we include the comune of Minucciano because the top of the Carpinelli Pass forms a natural border between the territories of Lunigiana and Garfagnana.

 Tracks for all the walks were captured using the Walkmeter app from Abvio because it is “obsessively complete” and has the best Apple Watch app on the market.
 I had invested in a drop-proof and waterproof Olympus Tough TG-4 camera for capturing Geotagged images because of its built-in WiFi and GPS capability however, despite its lightweight design and being small enough to throw in a day-pack, it just doesn’t begin to compare to my brick of a Nikon D800.
 Consequently, I am waiting excitedly for my UNLEASHED to arrive.

 What’s it all about?

-Lunigiana Wending is a website run by the angellightphoto team of Nigel & Elena, in celebration of the beauty and nature of this magical part of northern Tuscany.
+Lunigiana Wending is a website run by the angellightphoto team of writer, Nigel, & artist, Elena, in celebration of the beauty and nature of this magical part of northern Tuscany.
 We hope you enjoy all of our featured walks, articles and images.

 Lunigiana Wending is, as the name suggests, a place where Nigel and Elena can share their passion for this wonderful part of Italy as they wend their way through its landscape, its history and its richly diverse nature.
 Italy’s La Lunigiana, in Northern Tuscany is an area of outstanding natural beauty surrounded by the high peaks of the Apuane and Apennine mountains, and characterised by romantic hilltop villages with wildflower-filled olive groves and a wealth of medieval castles.
 You can discover more about this stunning part of Italy by visiting our Lunigiana villages page.